Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 \section{Learning Strategies From Data}

-This section addresses the first aim of our paper: learning generalizable strategies from stored data of previous tasks.
+This section addresses the first aim of our paper: learning generalizable strategies from stored data of previously solved tasks.
 We consider strategies to be maps from a state and environment forecast to reduced-dimension strategy sets: